revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

  <details><summary> <b>Explanation</b> </summary>

-- For this type of problems we have numbers ways to solve this problem.In that, We used only one way.
+-We have a numbers of ways to solve these types of problems.
+We have opted for only one approach.
--We can use not in on list to find out the duplicate items.
-We create a result list and insert only those that are not already not in.
+-We can use 'not in' in the list to find out the duplicate items.
+We create a result list and insert only those that are not already 'not in'.

   </details>
   </details>

-8.Can you tell me some set of built-in methods that you can use on lists/arrays.
+8.Mention some of the built-in methods that you can use on lists/arrays.

 <details><summary> <b>Show Answer</b> </summary>